More information About Phonics

 - Your children are appropriately supported – the resources match your child’s learning in class and they can share them with you at home.

-As well as learning set 1-3 sounds, the children also learn ‘red words’ (words that cannot be sounded out)
+As well as learning set 1-3 sounds, the chiden also learn ‘red words’ (words that cannot be sounded out) These can be found below.

 How will I know how well my child is doing?